nutttaro/wp-basic-authentication/README.md

 ## Description

-WP Basic Authentication is a plugin for protected your development WordPress site like .htpasswd
+WP Basic Authentication is a plugin for protected your development WordPress site like .htpasswd and support Docker and Kubernetes (K8s)

 __Features:__

 * Easy for setting Basic Authentication
 * Basic Authentication works like .htpasswd
 * Protected development website or demo website without .htpasswd
+* Support Docker and Kubernetes (K8s)
 * The plugin is lightweight.

 ## Installation